pollend/TwitchIRCPackage/README.md

 # Licensing

-The license used is the MIT License - see license.md
+The license used is the MIT License